-Walking Together is a unique opportunity for young people to work as artists to create and share their stories about their home, their favourite places, their everyday activities and their past and future adventures.
-Born out of the internationally acclaimed Walking Neighbourhood project, Walking Together specifically revels in the freedom of Indigenous community life, which includes vast space to play and groups of children and young people from 5-16 playing together.
+An interactive arts project where kids are the experts!
+Walking Together is a unique opportunity for young people to work as artists to create and share stories about their home, their favourite places, their everyday activities, and their past and future adventures.
+Born out of the internationally acclaimed Walking Neighbourhood project, Walking Together specifically revels in the freedom of Indigenous community life, including vast spaces to play and groups of children and young people playing together despite age differences.

 Professional artists work with children aged 8-13 either through a school or broader community engagement in creative workshops.
 During this time the children are walking, telling stories, dancing, mapping, exploring and researching locally, while interviewing people, shopkeepers, icons and neighbourhood notoriety.
 Up to 15 volunteers, including local liaison officers, are engaged to support the children in developing this intimate, empowering and life-changing event.